emmahyde/PoetryGenerator/README.md

 ### Use

-The generator contains a main method that calls file = open('input.txt', 'r+').
-This by default opens the program named "input.txt".
+The generator contains a main method that calls `file = open('input.txt', 'r+')`.
+This by default opens the program named `input.txt`.
 If you would like to use various inputs named different things, you would modify this line of the generator.
-It is found in 'generator.py' on line 349.
+It is found in `generator.py` on line 349.

 ### Flask Server Implementation